 Planes, trains and buses may get you where you need to go, but there is something alluring about hitting the open road to begin a new journey.
 Taking a road trip can be a terrific way to travel and see more of the city/country/state you are visiting.
 However, roadtrips can also be exhausting.
 Before you jump in the car and hit the road, you’ll need to do a little planning and preparation first.
-The following tips will allow you to plan the perfect road trip.

 1. Set expectations.

 Before you set off on the open road with your friends, make sure you have a discussion about what everyone expects.
 Here are some questions to consider:

 - Do you plan on stopping along the way or do you want to maximize your time and just get to your destination?